-- Think long-term.
 This is easier when you’ve had a think about where you would like to be in five years and beyond.
-Set some goals for yourself – short-term, medium term (5-15 years ahead) and long-term (15 years or more)
+Set some goals for yourself – short-term, medium term (5-15 years ahead) and long-term (15 years or more).

-- Be wary of investments advertised in newspapers and billboards.
+Be wary of investments advertised in newspapers and billboards.
 This is cheaper advertising but it still costs.
 Most of the best, simplest and cheapest investments are hardly advertised at all because they don’t make that much money for the financial companies.
-For example, tracker funds are almost never advertised.
+For example, tracker funds never get advertised.
 Makes you think huh?

 Finally, if you’re serious about getting some basic investing information, get my book, ‘Beat the Banks’.

 With so many different ‘asset classes’ and ways to invest, even when you know you WANT to invest, it’s often confusing to know which one is right for you.